 In an earlier interview, Dr. Scott Irwin of Cedars-Sinai explains the way clinical depression may affect someone battling cancer.
 He says, “Depression is a really interesting topic, because a lot of people assume that, oh, they have cancer.
 They must be depressed.
 That’s actually not true.
 85% of patients do not get what would be considered a clinical depression.
 15% do.”

 “For prescribing medications for depression in the context of cancer, I often try to choose medications with the lowest side effect profile,” says Dr. Irwin.
-“If patients are getting hormonal therapy, there’s particular antidepressants that we can’t use, because they may lower the effectiveness of that hormonal therapy.
+“If patients are getting hormonal therapy, there are particular antidepressants that we can’t use, because they may lower the effectiveness of that hormonal therapy.
 And so we choose antidepressants that don’t impact the cancer care.
 Depression and stress make it harder to treat cancer, make it harder to tolerate the treatments.”

 Treating Depression After a Cancer Diagnosis